-- Any such information should be reported to the Parish Safeguarding Coordinator, the incumbent and to the Bishop's Child Protection Adviser. - The Bishop's Child Protection Adviser will offer advice as to who else needs to know and his/her advice will be followed at parish level to ensure that the protection of children is the paramount consideration at all times.

-If necessary, a written agreement will be entered into clearly establishing roles, responsibilities boundaries and expectations between the 'risky' adult and designated church officials (see pro forma in God's Children: Our Diocese 5.12)
+- Any such information should be reported to the Parish Safeguarding Coordinator, the incumbent and to the Diocesan Safeguarding Officer. - The DSO will offer advice as to who else needs to know and his/her advice will be followed at parish level to ensure that the protection of children is the paramount consideration at all times. - If necessary, a written agreement will be entered into clearly establishing roles, responsibilities boundaries and expectations between the 'risky' adult and designated church officials (see pro forma in God's Children: Our Diocese 5.12)